Susan King, Chairperson

-Quarterly updates are made to the list of CSCA breeders with Clumbers to place and breeding plans on page 1.
+Updates are made to the Breeder Referral list and to the list of CSCA breeders with Clumbers to place and breeding plans on at least a quarterly basis.

 There is one question we cannot answer – only the breeders: “how much is a companion or show Clumber puppy?”
 There is a great deal of investment on the part of a breeder to have a litter of puppies.
 Your initial cost of a dog is minimal when you consider the cost of nutritious quality food, grooming care, boarding fees when you are on vacation, and veterinary care over the lifetime of the Clumber.
 Obtaining a healthy puppy from a reputable breeder will reduce your overall expenses for your Clumber.

 Unfortunately over the last decade a number of puppy mill producers have sold Clumbers.
 Puppy mill producers are NOT concerned about the Clumber Spaniel breed; they are only concerned with producing a product that will make them money!
 CSCA has rescued several Clumbers and has spent thousands in veterinary expenses and behavior modification to give these Clumbers a second chance.
 Many breeders may have questionnaires and long conversations with to be sure you will provide a loving home and provide the care the puppy will need for his/her lifetime.
 They do not want one of their puppies ending up in a “puppy mill” situation.

 I urge you to be certain that you receive a Clumber from a dedicated CSCA breeder.
 Look for the CSCA logo on the breeder’s web site of CSCA member breeders.
 Reliable breeders are committed to breeding Clumbers that are capable of fulfilling their calling in a variety of disciplines: